DataBiosphere/biocore-data-model/content/README.md

 ### LinkML installation / setup

-By far the easiest way to set up LinkML is pip, in linux:
+By far the easiest way to set up LinkML is to use pip, in debianish linux this is one line (but easy on any OS):

 `sudo apt install python3-pip`

 There are additional tools in the schema-automator and schemasheets packages for converting to/from ontology files and spreadsheets.

-Set up an environment:
+Set up an environment (venv is optional?):

 `mkdir linkml-biocore
 cd linkml-biocore